 Faux (the French word for ‘fake’) and vegan leather are rayon or polyester fabric coated with polyurethane ‘skin’.
 They are 100% synthetic.
 Ultraleather® is a trademarked brand of faux leather.

-Vinyl is very toxic to produce, however.
-Polyurethane-coated artificial leathers were developed in response.
+Vinyl is very toxic to produce, however, which is why polyurethane-coated artificial leathers were developed in response.

 Unfortunately, these polyurethane coatings often develop hairline cracks and delaminate in as little as 18 months — just as the warranty has expired.
 This is known as ‘hydrolysis-related failure’ by the industry and is specifically excluded from many warranty policies.